ayoadeyusuf/airbnb-clone-project/README.md

 - DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
 - QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.

-### Database Design
+## Database Design
 - Key Entities: Users, Properties, Bookings, Reviews, and Payments.
--- Users: Represents guests and hosts on the platform.
+### Users: Represents guests and hosts on the platform.
---- Key Fields:
+-Key Fields:
----- id: Unique identifier for each user
+- id: Unique identifier for each user
----- username: User's display name
+- username: User's display name
----- email: Contact and login credential
+- email: Contact and login credential
----- password: Hashed password for authentication
+- password: Hashed password for authentication
----- role: Indicates if the user is a guest, host, or admin
+- role: Indicates if the user is a guest, host, or admin

---- Relationships:
+- Relationships:
----- A user can own multiple properties (if a host)
+- A user can own multiple properties (if a host)
----- A user can make multiple bookings
+- A user can make multiple bookings
----- A user can write multiple reviews
+- A user can write multiple reviews

--- Properties: Listings created by hosts that are available for booking.
+### Properties: Listings created by hosts that are available for booking.
---- Key Fields:
+- Key Fields:
----- id: Unique identifier
+- id: Unique identifier
----- title: Name of the property
+- title: Name of the property
----- description: Detailed information about the property
+- description: Detailed information about the property
----- location: City, country, or coordinates
+- location: City, country, or coordinates
----- price_per_night: Cost to book per night
+- price_per_night: Cost to book per night

---- Relationships:
+- Relationships:
----- A property is created by a user (host)
+- A property is created by a user (host)
----- A property can have many bookings
+- A property can have many bookings
----- A property can receive multiple reviews
+- A property can receive multiple reviews

--- Bookings: Reservations made by guests to stay at properties.
+### Bookings: Reservations made by guests to stay at properties.
---- Key Fields:
+- Key Fields:
----- id: Unique identifier
+- id: Unique identifier
----- user_id: The guest who made the booking
+- user_id: The guest who made the booking
----- property_id: The property being booked
+- property_id: The property being booked
----- check_in_date: Start date of the booking
+- check_in_date: Start date of the booking
----- check_out_date: End date of the booking
+- check_out_date: End date of the booking

---- Relationships:
+- Relationships:
----- A booking belongs to one user (guest)
+- A booking belongs to one user (guest)
----- A booking is for one property
+- A booking is for one property
----- A booking may result in a payment
+- A booking may result in a payment

--- Payments: Transaction details related to bookings.
+### Payments: Transaction details related to bookings.
---- Key Fields:
+- Key Fields:
----- id: Unique identifier
+- id: Unique identifier
----- booking_id: The related booking
+- booking_id: The related booking
----- amount: Total amount charged
+- amount: Total amount charged
----- payment_method: e.g., card, wallet, PayPal
+- payment_method: e.g., card, wallet, PayPal
----- status: Paid, pending, failed, etc.
+- status: Paid, pending, failed, etc.
---- Relationships:
+- Relationships:
----- A payment is tied to one booking
+- A payment is tied to one booking
----- A user indirectly relates through their booking
+- A user indirectly relates through their booking